 Frontend and backend are two of the most used terms in the computer industry; in a way, they became buzzwords.
 They dictate the type of job you do as a software developer, the technologies you use and how much you get paid.

 So, let's talk about the differences between these two terms, why they exist in the first place and the different paths you can take in your software development career.
+For those beginners looking to launch their web development career, visit this page to learn what it takes!

 To begin this journey, we need to understand the concept of site rendering.
 In layman's terms, site rendering means generating or rendering HTML output.
 HTML is a markup language that web developers use to create web pages.
 It's said that site rendering can happen both at server-side or client-side level, so what does this mean?
 It's worth noting that frontend and client-side are synonyms.
 The same is true for backend and server-side.